xXJSONDeruloXx/decky-lsfg-vk/README.md

 </p>

 > **Note:**
 > This is an **unofficial community plugin**.
 It is independently developed and **not officially supported** by the creators of Lossless Scaling or lsfg-vk.
-For support, please use the [decky-lsfg-vkDiscord Channel](https://discord.gg/TwvHdVucC3).
+For support, please use the [decky-lsfg-vk Discord Channel](https://discord.gg/TwvHdVucC3).

 ## What is this?